Why is the Trinity So Important to Christians?

 Their measure is longer than the earth and wider than the sea.”

-The Trinity matters to you and to me because it illustrates working together in both unity and diversity.
+The Trinity matters to you and me because it illustrates working together in both unity and diversity.

 Just as the three persons of the Trinity are unique, diverse, and yet unified; we also are to live as unique and diverse people who can be unified.